 A farm filled with overworked animals decides to create equality and find justice.
 But, what follows in this revolution against tyranny is totalitarianism just as terrible.

-This classic short novel will give you chills and leave you with a lot to think and talk about.
+This classic short novel will give you chills and leave you with a lot to think about and to talk about.

 Another Brooklyn by Jacqueline Woodson